victorjonsson/opgen/README.md

 ## jQuery Events

-Use the event `pageChange` to detect when the visitor has navigated to a new page
+Use the event `pageChange` or `beforePageChange` to detect when the visitor has navigated to a new page

 ```js
 $(window).on('pageChange', function(evt, page, args, section) {